Tracing Affordance and Item Adoption on Music Streaming Platforms: Literature Review

-Furthermore, recent literature on music streaming uses paints a picture of divergent practices dependent upon the user's degree of organic-algorithmic usage and actualised with respect to context and user mindsets \cite{justgive,karakayali2018recommendation}.
-Thus, we commence our work with the prior hypothesis that user platform behaviour is largely varied - there is no \textit{average user} for which a blanket answer to algorithmic influence may be applied.
+Overall, current literature paints a picture of divergent music streaming platform practices dependent upon the user's degree of organic-algorithmic usage and actualised with respect to context.
+Thus, we commence our work with the prior hypothesis that platform use behaviour is largely varied - there is no \textit{average user} for which a blanket answer to algorithmic influence may be applied.